vamsimarripudi/vamsimarripudi/README.md

 # 💫 About Me:
-Currently, I'm learning MERN Stack development.<br>Co-operation is simply splitting up the work and getting it done.<br>if you have a moment.
+MERN Stack developer.<br>Co-operation is simply splitting up the work and getting it done.<br>if you have a moment.
 I'd appreciate your work.<br>An Aspiring MERN stack developer.<br>Could you ask me about JAVASCRIPT?<br>when I was a little kid, I wanted to be an SDE.

 ## 🌐 Socials: